msy89/Getting_and_Cleaning_Data/README.md

 This repository includes the following files:

 - 'README.md'

-- 'CodeBook.md' Shows information about the variables in the tidy data: the subjects involved in the experiments, the activities performed and the variables used on the feature vector.
+- 'CodeBook.md': Shows information about the variables in the tidy data: the subjects involved in the experiments, the activities performed and the variables used on the feature vector.
+- 'run_analysis.R': Script for obtain the tidy data.